eleanorfrajka/gliderflightOG1/_sources/project_structure.md.txt

 - `# [style]` – Configuration for code style, linting, and formatting.
 - `# [meta]` – Project metadata (e.g., citation info, license, README).

 **Note:** There are also files that you may end up generating but which don't necessarily appear in the project on GitHub.com (due to being ignored by your `.gitignore`).
-These may include your environment (`venv/`, if you use pip and virtual environments), distribution files `dist/` for building packages to deploy on http://pypi.org, `htmlcov/` for coverage reports for tests, `flightmodels.egg-info` for editable installs (e.g., `pip install -e .`).
+These may include your environment (`venv/`, if you use pip and virtual environments), distribution files `dist/` for building packages to deploy on http://pypi.org, `htmlcov/` for coverage reports for tests, `gliderflightOG1.egg-info` for editable installs (e.g., `pip install -e .`).